Blog

 But HubSpot's pricing model has a mechanism most businesses do not run the full numbers on: it scales per seat, per tier, and per feature unlock.
 Every person added to the team increases the bill.
 Every capability the team needs beyond the base tier requires an upgrade.
 Every price increase the vendor pushes gets absorbed.

 The question this article answers is not which platform is better.
-It is at what point the five-year cost of HubSpot exceeds the cost of building and maintaining a custom CRM, and what that calculation requires.
+It is at what point the five-year cost of HubSpot exceeds the cost of building and maintaining a custom CRM, and what that calculation actually requires.

 Wondering if your HubSpot cost has already crossed the break-even point?
 Schedule a 30-minute call and we will run the numbers for your specific seat count and plan.
 Book a call